KipCollo/Java-Revision/libraries/OkHttp/Readme.md

 OkHttp is a popular open-source HTTP client library for Java and Android.
 It simplifies making network requests and handling responses efficiently.
 OkHttp supports HTTP/1.1, HTTP/2, WebSockets, and features like connection pooling, request caching, and retry mechanisms.

-An HTTP+HTTP/2 client for Android and Java applications.

 ## Key Features of OkHttp

 1. Synchronous and Asynchronous requests.